The mutation process on the ancestral line under selection: Appendix A: recursions for the sampling probabilities

-As previously done for the diffusion and deterministic limits (see \citet{Baake} and \citet{Baake1})), \citet[Section 2.2]{Esercito} have introduced the killed ASG in the finite case, a modification of the ASG that allows to determine whether all individuals in a sample at present are unfit.
+As previously done for the diffusion and deterministic limits (see \citet{Baake} and \citet{Baake1}), \citet[Section 2.2]{Esercito} have introduced the killed ASG in the finite case, a modification of the ASG that allows to determine whether all individuals in a sample at present are unfit.
 The crucial observation is that the type of an individual at present is uniquely determined by the most recent mutation that appears on its ancestral line.
 Hence, when we encounter, going backwards in time, a mutation on a line in the ASG, we do not need to follow it further into the past and we can prune it.
 Furthermore, if the mutation is beneficial, we know that at least one of the potential ancestors is fit and, because fit lines have the priority at every branching event, the individual at present will also be fit.
-We therefore kill the process, that is, send it to a cemetary state $\Delta$.
-(Note that we cannot say whether this particular line is the actual ancestor.)
-This leads us to the following definition. \begin{definition}[killed ASG, finite case] The killed ASG in the finite case starts with one line emerging from each of the $n\in [N]$ individuals present in the sample.
-Each line branches at rate $s^N(N-n)/N$, every ordered pair of lines coalesces at rate $1/N$, every line is pruned at rate $u^N\nu_1$, and the process moves to $\Delta$ at rate $u^N\nu_0$ per line. \end{definition} Let now $R^N\defeq (R^N_r)_{r\geq 0}$ be the line-counting process of the killed ASG.
-It is a continuous-time Markov chain on $N_{0,\Delta}\defeq [N]_0\cup \Delta$ and with transition rates
+We therefore kill the process, that is, send it to a cemetary state \(\Delta\).
+(Note that we cannot say which line is the actual ancestor.)
+This leads us to the following definition. \begin{definition}[killed ASG, finite case] The killed ASG in the finite case starts with one line emerging from each of the \(n\in [N]\) individuals present in the sample.
+Each line branches at rate \(s^N(N-n)/N\), every ordered pair of lines coalesces at rate \(1/N\), every line is pruned at rate \(u^N\nu_1\), and the process moves to \(\Delta\) at rate \(u^N\nu_0\) per line. \end{definition} Let now \(R^N\defeq (R^N_r)_{r\geq 0}\) be the line-counting process of the killed ASG.
+It is a continuous-time Markov chain on \(N_{0,\Delta}\defeq [N]_0\cup \Delta\) and with transition rates

-for $n\in[N]$; all other rates are 0.
+for \(n\in[N]\); all other rates are 0.

-Clearly, the states $0$ and $\Delta$ are absorbing while all other states are transient.
+Clearly, the states \(0\) and \(\Delta\) are absorbing while all other states are transient.
 Figure \ref{Fig:kASG_finite} shows the two different absorption scenarios.
-The connection with the sampling probabilities is now made by a special case of Corollary 2.4 of \citet{Esercito}. \begin{coro}[sampling probabilities are absorption probabilities] We have
+The connection with the sampling probabilities is now made by a special case of Corollary 2.4 of \citet{Esercito}. \begin{coro}[sampling probabilities are absorption probabilities] The sampling probabilities and the line-counting process of the killed ASG are related via

 \end{coro}